B.S. Agricultural Science

 Our teacher education program in agricultural sciences prepares high-quality students for entering middle and high school programs as credentialed agricultural science teachers.
 This professional licensure program is accredited by the Texas Education Agency.
 In the Agricultural Workforce and Development Building on the RELLIS Campus, our students learn their trade craft of teaching methods in floral design laboratories, agricultural mechanics laboratories, and can earn additional certificates in CPR, pesticide application and shooting sports.
 They begin their clinical experience semesters at the RELLIS building, where they teach micro lessons, give and receive feedback from their peers, design curriculum, and manage programs for total success.
 Our faculty are highly-respected.
 Three are members of the Academy of Fellows in our national professional teacher education association.

-- Degree: B.S.
-Agricultural Science
+- Degree: B.S. in Agricultural Science

 - Credit Hours: 120 total credit hours